Nocture-Insight/Dexterion/README.md

 > [!CAUTION]
 > **Bunny Hop, Anti-Flash, Fov are using write memory function from windows api and this could result in a ban.**

-##IsThisVirus
+## IsThisVirus
+- Short answer, no.
-- Short answer, if you dont trust just don't use this.
+- But, as you are too lazy to view te source code, just don't use free cheats in general. 🤷

 ## Credits
 - [kristofhracza/tim_apple](https://github.com/kristofhracza/tim_apple) (Forked from this.
 Inspiration)